keboola/connection-docs/components/extractors/marketing-sales/gooddata-reports/index.md

 {: .image-popup}
 ![Screenshot - GoodData Credentials](/components/extractors/marketing-sales/gooddata-reports/gooddata-reports-3.png)

-You can also choose an id of **GoodData Project** provisioned in one of the existing GoodData Writer configurations and use its credentials.
-The project id(pid) of the provisioned project can be found in a GoodData writer configuration.
+You can also choose an ID of the **GoodData Project** provisioned in one of the existing GoodData Writer configurations and use its credentials.
+The project ID (PID) of the provisioned project can be found in a GoodData writer configuration.

 {: .image-popup}
 ![Screenshot - GoodData Writer Config with Provisioned Project](/components/extractors/marketing-sales/gooddata-reports/gooddata-writer-1.png)

-Copy the project id from the writer to the extractor:
+Copy the project ID from the writer to the extractor:

 {: .image-popup}
 ![Screenshot - Provisioned GoodData Project Id](/components/extractors/marketing-sales/gooddata-reports/gooddata-reports-4.png)

 When finished, remember to **Save** the configuration before you run the extraction.
 The extractor will download the report contents as a
-CSV file and store it as a table in KBC Storage.
+CSV file and store it as a table in Keboola Connection Storage.